 To sync an Android phone directly with Outlook requires the use of a third party utility.
 Outlook has no part in the sync process, it only supplies the data you want to sync.
 Sync software does all of the work.

 Your phone manufacturer may include sync software, if not, you'll need to purchase sync software. companionlink supports most phones.
 MyPhoneExplorer from the Android App Store will sync calendar and contacts (and more).
-Mobiledit is another option.
+Mobiledit or AkrutoSync are additional options.

-It is possible to configure a POP3 account in Hotmail, which will allow you to sync over the air with phones that support Exchange ActiveSync (EAS).
-Sync calendar and contacts using Outlook.com and a non-Microsoft LiveID
+It is possible to configure a POP3 account in Outlook.com as a connected account, which will allow you to sync over the air with phones that support Exchange ActiveSync (EAS).

 An Android user who is using the iCloud to sync Outlook and an iPad asked if it would be possible to sync their Android smart phone with iCloud.
 They wanted to avoid installing another sync utility when the iCloud worked great.